 Welcome!
 Feel free to read some of my blog posts or view a portfolio of my most recent work.
 Thank you for visiting!

 Jackie currently attends and lives at Capital University in Columbus, Ohio.
-She is studying fine arts and education.
+She is studying fine arts and electronic media and film, including digital imaging.
 As Jackie develops her style, she is working with drawing, painting, photography, design, and ceramics.

 “ I’ve never been one to express how I feel through art, how I feel is always too complicated.
 Rather, I find myself creating art to feel something new.
 Art has always been an escape, but to me it’s the journey that matters.
 My work doesn’t reflect what I feel but rather what I want to feel.
 Art makes me feel in control.
 Out of everything in my life, I can make something look exactly how I want.
 At any given moment I have the ability to put a pencil to paper and feel something new.
 Each piece becomes a part of who I am.